Fythem/RemovePermissionGrant/README.md

 # RemovePermissionGrant:

-The patch file is used to remove permission grant process of `android-11.0.0_r27`.
+The patch file is mainly used to remove permission grant process of `android-11.0.0_r27`.

 ## Features: